How to Hire a Perception Engineer

 Perception in robotics vs other industries

 Perception engineers work across robotics, automotive ADAS, AR/VR, and industrial vision.
-The skills transfer — but the deployment context differs significantly.
+The skills transfer, but the deployment context differs significantly.

 Robotics perception must handle physical interaction, real-time constraints, and safety-critical decisions.
 ADAS engineers often have the right technical depth but need context about robotic systems.
 AR/VR engineers may lack the sensor diversity experience needed for multi-modal fusion.

-Understanding these differences is essential for assessing transferability — and for approaching candidates with the right pitch.
+Understanding these differences is essential for assessing transferability, and for approaching candidates with the right pitch.

 Required skills: what to look for

 Core skills vary by sub-discipline.
-A sensor fusion engineer needs strong probabilistic modelling and Kalman filter depth.
+A sensor fusion engineer needs strong probabilistic modeling and Kalman filter depth.
 A computer vision engineer needs object detection and tracking expertise.
 A 3D perception engineer needs point cloud processing and geometric understanding.

 All production perception engineers need real-time C++ or Python performance awareness, and most need some ML depth to assess and deploy neural perception models.